Frequently

 A Schedule of Activities is located on the Project Description page.

-The average annual rate impact for the overall Colorado Energy Plan is 1.5% from 2024-2040, which includes all energy and transmission additions, including Colorado’s Power Pathway.
+The average annual rate impact for the overall Colorado Energy Plan is a 2.25 percent increase in 2024 through 2030, which accounts for all energy and transmission additions, including Colorado’s Power Pathway.
 Xcel Energy works hard to keep the cost of electricity it provides to its customers as low as possible.
 The amount we collect from our customers’ bills allows us to maintain our infrastructure and conduct routine maintenance.

-In the written approval, some of the CPUC’s determinations include:
+In the written approval, some of the CPUC determinations include:

 - Meeting 2030 carbon emission reduction targets depends on the timely completion of the transmission line.